AI & Technology

 Beyond Dictation: AI-Powered Typing That Protects Your Privacy on Mobile

-CleverType is an AI-powered keyboard app designed with privacy at its core.
-Unlike Gboard, which routes your keystrokes through Google's servers to improve predictions, CleverType is built around keeping your data on your device.
+CleverType is an AI-powered keyboard built with privacy at its core.
+Unlike Gboard, which routes your keystrokes through Google's servers to improve predictions, CleverType keeps everything on your device.

 • On-device AI predictions — suggestions are generated locally, not by a remote model